godot-rust/book/src/recipes/engine-singleton.md

 - are `Object` types
 - are always accessible to GDScript and GDExtension languages
-- must be manually registered and unregistered in the `InitLevel::Scene` step
+- must be manually registered and unregistered in the `InitStage::Scene` step

 Godot provides _many_ built-in singletons in its API.
 You can find a full list [here][godot-singleton-list].